On skip connections and normalisation layers in deep optimisation: Related works

 Among the tools that make our theory work are skip connections \cite{resnetv2} and weight normalisation \cite{weightnorm}.
 The smoothness properties of normalisation schemes have previously been studied \cite{bnlipschitz, weightstandardization}, however they only give pointwise estimates comparing normalised to non-normalised layers, and do not provide a global analysis of Lipschitz properties as we do.
 The regularising effect of skip connections on the loss landscape has previously been studied in \cite{orhan}, however this study is not tightly linked to optimisation theory.
+Skip connections have also been shown to enable the interpretation of a neural network as coordinate transformations of data manifolds \cite{hauser}.
 Mean field analyses of skip connections have been conducted in \cite{yangres, lures} which necessitate large width; our own analysis does not.
 A similarly general framework to that which we supply is given in \cite{yang1, yang2}; while both encapsulate all presently used architectures, that of \cite{yang1, yang2} is designed for the study of infinite-width tangent kernels, while ours is designed specifically for optimisation theory.
-Finally, our empirical singular value analysis of skip connections complements existing theoretical work using random matrix theory \cite{hanin1, pennington1, pennington2, nguyen3, fan}, which does not consider skip connections.
+Our empirical singular value analysis of skip connections complements existing theoretical work using random matrix theory \cite{hanin1, pennington1, pennington2, nguyen3, fan}.
+These works have not yet considered the shifting effect of skip connections on layer Jacobians that we observe empirically.